deploy-f/botf/README.md

     // But in this case of starting of the bot, you should add a config section under "bot" key to appsettings.json public static void Main(string[] args) => StartBot(args);

-    // Action attribute mean that you mark async method `Start`
+    // Action attribute mean that you mark method `Start`
-    // as handler for user's text in message which equal to '/start' string.
+    // as handler for user's text in message which equal to '/start'.
     // You can name method as you want
-    // And also, second argument of Action's attribute is a description for telegram's menu for this action [Action("/start", "start the bot")]
+    // And also second argument of Action's attribute is a description for telegram's menu for this action [Action("/start", "start the bot")]
     public void Start()
     {